AmpereComputing/HPL-on-Ampere-Altra/README.md

 make arch=Altramax_oracleblis -j
 ```

 * Upon success, a bin folder will be created.
-This folder should contain 2 files xhpl (which is the HPL #binary) and HPL.dat (which is the standard input file).
+This folder should contain 2 files: xhpl (which is the HPL #binary) and HPL.dat (which is the standard input file).

 ```
 pushd /opt/hpl-2.3/bin/Altramax_oracleblis